university-subject/Programming-Language/README.md

 # Programming-Language
 subject about programming language.

-You can see more python project on [JingShing's Python Progject](https://github.com/JingShing-Python)
+* You can see more python project on [JingShing's Python Progject](https://github.com/JingShing-Python)
+* You can see brainfuck learning in [brainfuck learning](https://github.com/JingShing/Brainfuck-Learning)

 # Language Include in this project
 * [Python](Python)